ELynx/screeps-world/README.md

 * Auto condition to turn verbose naming on and off.

-Mix in worker family bodies to allow useful functions up to the end.

 Instead of healing by towers spawn healers.

 Auto create security_ flags based on autobuild.